Outdoor Education

 Prerequisite: Outdoor Education, senior status

 Outdoor Education I activities will be enhanced in level II.
-Additional activities may include an extensive snowshoe project, advanced kayaking, fly fishing, and backcountry trip planning.
-Students will leave campus for various activities including a conservation project focused on the Mountains-to-Sea Trail.
-Optional overnight and day trips involving backpacking, kayaking, fly fishing or caving will be offered with space limitations considered.
+Additional activities may include an extensive snowshoe project, advanced kayaking, fly-fishing, and backcountry trip planning.
+Students will leave campus for various activities, including a conservation project focused on the Mountains-to-Sea Trail.
+Optional overnight and day trips involving backpacking, kayaking, fly-fishing or caving will be offered with space limitations considered.